Oliver-RC/collection-of-crafts/README.md

    4. Social media footer at the bottom.
    5. Consistant colour scheme throughout each page.
 - ### Colour Scheme
+ - Colour scheme of the site designed using: https://coolors.co/
  - The header, nav bar and footer make up the main colour of the site being lavender gray, this is also supported as a background colour where needed.
  - The heading and font colour is oxford blue with a shadow on heading of white and when hovered over link text.
  - Each page of the site is supported with a different accent colour so the user has a visual reference point and not solely relying on reading the text.